Lake Pontchartrain is located in Southeastern Louisiana, north of New Orleans.

 Fishing and boating on Lake Pontchartrain remains a favorite hobby for locals and visitors alike.
 Sailboats line the waterway while motorboats cruise around.
 Whether you charter a boat or bring your own, a day on the lake is tons of fun for the whole family.
 Lake Pontchartrain Pleasure Cruises has a selection of specialty rides available.
 See various boating and fishing companies here.

 Wednesday night is a particularly busy night on the water, as it is the sailors' regatta from March to November.
-If you’re interested in participating, contact New Orleans Yacht Club.
+If you’re interested in participating, contact the New Orleans Yacht Club.
 Otherwise, grab a spot along the water and watch them race by.

 For a different kind of boating experience on a swamp boat, cross the Causeway into the North Shore.
 Cajun Encounters offers tours of the Honey Island Swamp.